Step 1: Student Information

 criticism of their classmates’ work when they are invited to by the instructor.

-3. Students who miss more than three Scene Study, Acting for the Camera or Career Development classes in one quarter will not receive a pass for that quarter
+3. Students who miss more than two Scene Study, Acting for the Camera or Career Development classes in one quarter will not receive a pass for that quarter

 and will not receive a certificate of completion at the end of the program.